Nim (programming language): Description

-As of August 2023, Nim compiles to C, C++, JavaScript, and Objective-C.
+As of August 2023, Nim compiles to C, C++, JavaScript, Objective-C, and LLVM.

 History

+Andreas Rumpf is the designer and original implementer of Nim.
+He received a diploma in computer science from the University of Kaiserslautern-Landau, Germany.
+His research interests include hard realtime systems, embedded systems, compiler construction and artificial intelligence.

-Nim's initial development was started in 2005 by Andreas Rumpf.
-It was originally named Nimrod when the project was made public in 2008.
+Nim's initial development was started in 2005 under the name Nimrod and was made public in 2008.

 The first version of the Nim compiler was written in Pascal using the Free Pascal compiler.
 In 2008, a version of the compiler written in Nim was released.
 The compiler is free and open-source software, and is being developed by a community of volunteers working with Andreas Rumpf.
 The language was officially renamed from Nimrod to Nim with the release of version 0.10.2 in December 2014.
-On September 23, 2019, version 1.0.0 of Nim was released, signifying the maturing of the language and its toolchain.
+On 23 September 2019, version 1.0 of Nim was released, signifying the maturing of the language and its toolchain.
+On 1 August 2023, version 2.0 of Nim was released, signifying the completion, stabilization of, and switch to the ARC/ORC memory model.

 Language design

 Syntax

 The syntax of Nim resembles that of Python.
 Code blocks and nesting statements are identified through use of whitespace, according to the offside-rule.
 Many keywords are identical to their Python equivalents, which are mostly English keywords, whereas other programming languages usually use punctuation.
 With the goal of improving upon its influence languages, even though Nim supports indentation-based syntax like Python, it introduced additional flexibility.
 For example, a single statement may span multiple lines if a comma or binary operator is at the end of each line.
-And Nim supports user-defined operators.
+Nim also supports user-defined operators.

 Unlike Python, Nim implements (native) static typing.
 Nim's type system allows for easy type conversion, casting, and provides syntax for generic programming.
 Nim notably provides type classes which can stand in for multiple types, and provides several such type classes 'out of the box'.
 Type classes allow working with several types as if they were a single type.
 For example: